rust-lang/book/src/ch12-03-improving-error-handling-and-modularity.md

 <span class="caption">Listing 12-9: Returning a `Result` from
 `Config::build`</span>

-Our `build` function now returns a `Result` with a `Config` instance in the success case and a `&'static str` in the error case.
+Our `build` function returns a `Result` with a `Config` instance in the success case and a `&'static str` in the error case.
 Our error values will always be string literals that have the `'static` lifetime.

 We’ve made two changes in the body of the function: instead of calling `panic!` when the user doesn’t pass enough arguments, we now return an `Err` value, and